-My kids often complain about being tired and now with this research, I feel it could be a behavioural issue caused by the lack of sleep, says, Rohini Khedkar a housewife.
+My kids often complain about being tired and now with this research, I feel it could be a behavioral issue caused by the lack of sleep, says, Rohini Khedkar a housewife.

 My husband comes late in the night and they don’t sleep till their father is home.
 They have early morning school and are very low on energy always, Rohini added.

-Responding to this, a Pune based Paediatrician says, “It is important that kids sleep for minimum 8 hours irrespective of their age.
+Responding to this, a Pune based Paediatrician says that it is important that kids sleep for a minimum of 8 hours irrespective of their age.

 Children may develop such issues because of irregular sleeping timing, spending time with gadgets, or watching TV.
 Some may also have late eating habits.

-Sleepless nights can cause many problems in childrens, It has a lot of negative impact and can hamper the childs performance, social relationships and so on…
+Sleepless nights can cause many problems in children, It has a lot of negative impacts and can hamper the child’s performance, social relationships, and so on…

 Indulge them in some physical activities every day at least for an hour, be it playing, or curricular activities.
 Create a bedtime atmosphere in their room, read stories to them or bathe them with warm water an hour before their bedtime.